 Oh, but it’s on vinyl!
-That surely solves all the problems with the recording.
+That solves all the problems with the recording, doesn’t it?

 Yes, the CD was bad, but the vinyl was no better.
-I had them both and couldn’t stand either of them.
+I had them both and couldn’t tolerate the sound of either of them.

 The only album we like by Ms Warnes is Famous Blue Raincoat

 When you have a good copy of Famous Blue Raincoat, you have all the Jennifer Warnes you will ever need.

 Here are some of reviews and commentaries for the many Heavy Vinyl pressings we’ve played over the years, well over 200 at this stage of the game.
 Feel free to dig in.